yohasebe/monadic-chat/docs/basic-apps.md

 ![Content Reader app icon](../assets/icons/document-reader.png ':size=40')

-This application features an AI chatbot that examines and explains the content of provided files or web URLs.
-The explanation is presented in a clear and beginner-friendly manner.
+This application features an AI chatbot that examines and explains the content of provided files or web URLs in a clear, beginner-friendly manner.
 Users can upload files or URLs containing various text data, including programming code.
-If a URL is mentioned in the prompt message, the app automatically retrieves the content and seamlessly integrates it into the conversation with GPT.
+If a URL is mentioned in the prompt message, the app automatically retrieves and integrates the content into the conversation with GPT.

-To specify a file you want the AI to read, save the file in the `Shared Folder` and specify the file name in the User message.
-If the AI cannot find the file location, please verify the file name and inform the message that it is accessible from the current code execution environment.
+To specify a file for the AI to read, save the file in the `Shared Folder` and specify the file name in the User message.
+If the AI cannot find the file, verify the file name and ensure it's accessible from the current code execution environment.

-Files in the following formats can be read from the `Shared Folder`:
+Supported file formats:

 - PDF
 - Microsoft Word (docx)